DavidC001/retico-sceneGraph/README.md

    ```
    pip install git+https://github.com/retico-team/retico-sceneGraph.git
    ```
-3. Clone the [RelTR](https://github.com/yrcong/RelTR.git) repository and set `RelTR_PATH` to the path of the cloned RelTR
+2. Clone the [RelTR](https://github.com/yrcong/RelTR.git) repository and set `RelTR_PATH` to the path containing the RelTR folder.
-4. Additionaly the `retico-core` and `retico-vision` need to be on your Python path.
+3. Add `retico-core` and `retico-vision` to your Python path.

 ## Download Pretrained Model
 Download the RelTR checkpoint and place it in the project root: